auth0-lab/fga-go-sdk/docs/Auth0FgaApi.md

 > ListObjectsResponse ListObjects(ctx).Body(body).Execute()

-[EXPERIMENTAL] Returns a list of all of the object IDs of the provided type that the given user has a specific relation with
+[EXPERIMENTAL] Get all objects of the given type that the user has a relation with